dan-nagle/h2m/README.txt

 relative or absolute path.

 -quiet
--q			Supress warnings related to lines which have been commented out, usually statements, function definitions, comments, or unsupported macros.
-Errors involving unrecongized types, invalid names, critical errors such as failure to open the output file, and Clang errors will still be reported.
+-q			Suppress warnings related to lines which have been commented out, usually statements, function definitions, comments, or unsupported macros.
+Errors involving unrecognized types, invalid names, critical errors such as failure to open the output file, and Clang errors will still be reported.

 -silent
--s			Supress warnings related to lines which have been commented out as well as warnings related to unrecognized types and invalid names.
+-s			Suppress warnings related to lines which have been commented out as well as warnings related to unrecognized types and invalid names.
 Critical errors, such as failure to open the output file, and Clang errors will still be reported.

-TODO: START HERE TODO: START HERE

 -recursive
 -r			Recursively search through include files found in the main file.
 Run the translation on them in reversed order and link the produced modules with USE statements.
-Any given file will be included exactly once unless it cannot be found in which case it will not be translated and future modules will have the USE statement corresponding to the failed translation commented out.
+Any given file will be included exactly once unless it cannot be found.
+The module whose include could not be found will register a Clang error and USE statements corresponding to the failed translation will be commented out.
 In the case that an error is reported by Clang, the output may be missing, corrupted, or completely usable depending on the nature of the error.
 However, all following modules will have the USE statement corresponding to that module commented out.
 The -l or -link-all option can override this behavior.

 -keep-going
 -k			Ignore errors during the information gathering phase where the tool determines the identities and orders of header files to recursively process.
-The output file will also not be deleted regardless of what errors may occur.
-This option may potentially create unusable code.
+The output file will also not be deleted regardless of any errors that occur at any phase of translation save critical errors from which the program simply cannot proceed.
+This can produce unusable code.

 -link-all
--l			When recursively translating code, ignore all erros that occur during translation and never comment out and USE statements.
-Link all modules regardless of whether or not they are known to contain properly tranlated code.
-Because most Clang errors are actually minor, using this option does not normally cause any problems.
+-l			When recursively translating code, ignore all errors that occur during translation and never comment out USE statements.
+Link all modules regardless of whether or not they are known to contain properly translated code.
+Because most Clang errors are actually minor, using this option does not normally cause serious problems.

 -no-system-headers
 -n			During recursive processing, ignore all system header files.
+Clang's decision as to what constitutes a system header is not always what would be expected.

 -compile=<string>
--c=<string>		Attempt to immediately compile the generated fortran code using the compiler command specified.
+-c=<string>		Attempt to immediately compile the generated Fortran code using the compiler command specified.
 If this command cannot be found, or if a command interpreter cannot be found, this will fail.

 -ignore-this
 -i			Ignore the provided file.
-Do not translate it when performing recursive processing.
+Do not translate the given file when performing recursive processing.
 This option is only valid with the -r/-recursive option.
 This is useful if a C source file includes headers which need to be translated, but the C source file should not be translated and should only be used to determine which other files to translate.

 -hide-macros
--h			All function like macros will be commented out rather than translated into approximate subroutine prototypes.
-Macros where h2m is able to determine an appropriate parameter type will still be translated in Fortran approximations.
+-h			All function-like macros will be commented out rather than translated into approximate subroutine prototypes.
+Macros where h2m is able to determine an appropriate parameter type will still be translated to Fortran approximations.

 -together